On this page

 [<ADMIN> ~]$ sudo tos certificate import --type="server" --cert=<CERT-PATH> --key=<KEY-PATH>sudo tos certificate import --type="server" --cert=<CERT-PATH> --key=<KEY-PATH>where:

-- <CERT-PATH> is the full path to the certificate bundle (certificate chain) with the required certificates.
+- <CERT-PATH> is the full path to the CA-signed certificate or CA-signed certificate bundle

-- <KEY-PATH> is the full path to your private key.
+- <KEY-PATH> is the full path to the private key.

 Example